LuisFerArredondo/Global_Suiza_Code_2022/README.md

 ## Installation

-1. Download or clone this repo with `git clone https://github.com/TeamCerbotics4400/Team15600-Lib.git`.
+1. Download or clone this repo with `https://github.com/LuisFerArredondo/Global_Suiza_Code_2022.git`.

 1. Open the project in Android Studio and build `TeamCode` like any other `ftc_app` project.